Jamazi4/bimcat/notes.md

 Now removing library from favorites triggers removing it from all composites.
 Consider refactoring the button and logic for toggling library favorite to LibraryFavoriteButton as it's now unused.

+### --28-05-2025--

+Refactored it to a new button.
+Starting with sharing? started with sharing composite but need to

+- fix share route to handle composite or just create new share route under composite
+- handle composites in disableshared
+- finally make manageguests work for composite

+so for now only generating link works

 ### Current task list